pirate/mesh-botnet/README.md

 ## How to write Python

-**Beginner's Contributor Guide:**
-* Listen to badass music
+* Listen to badass music, you're a real hacker now!
 * Pick a good editor like [Sublime Text 3](http://appdl.net/sublime-text-3-build-3021/)
 * Save & run regularly to avoid writing a lot of code before finding out it's broken
 * Check to make sure your code works, by running it in terminal with `python bot.py &`
-* There is awesome documentation on python all over the web: [http://www.python.org/doc/](http://www.python.org/doc/)
+* There is great documentation on Python all over the web: [http://www.python.org/doc/](http://www.python.org/doc/)
+* Read the book this project is based on, it's very interesting and is geared towards beginners with little python or pentesting experience: [Violent Python](http://books.google.com/books/about/Violent_Python.html?id=2XliiK7FKoEC)

-## Extra: How to use Git
+## How to use Git

 Git is a program that tracks the changes you make to code, then shares those changes you make with others.
 A collection of code in one folder is called a "repository" (repo for short).
 Groups of changes are put together to make a "commit".
 You can view a history of all the commits made using `git log`.